devdrmmaster/UserInfo1/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+#HOW TO RUN THE PROJECT IN LOCAL
+Open the project path in cmd prompt
+Run the CLI command to install npm packages by typing "npm install" Then run the command "ng serve" to run the application